safiabout/safiabout/README.md

 ### 👯 Collaboration
 I’m looking to collaborate on projects involving data preprocessing, feature engineering, and machine learning applications in the entertainment industry.

-### ⚡ Fun Fact
-I recently got interested in voice acting and found it fun to learn how different vocal techniques bring characters to life in video games, anime, and movies!

 ---

 ### 💻 Things I code with